abhideepd/learning-archive/learning-from-videos.md

 # learning-archive
-keeping tab of all the stuff, that i learnt today, the source might be youtube, sites, anything, that catches my attemtion
+keeping tab of all the stuff, that i learnt through videos, anything, that catches my attemtion

 <details>
-<summary>25th April</summary>
+  <summary>chatGPT jailbreak</summary>
   <br>

-Youtube Video, about chatGPT jailbreak [link](https://www.youtube.com/watch?v=zn2ukSnDqSg)
+Youtube Video, about chatGPT jailbreak <a href="https://www.youtube.com/watch?v=zn2ukSnDqSg">link</a>

 1. LLMs, are predictive models, where, their primary job is, to predict what you would say next, in order to continue the conversation.
 Like, if we are talking about chess, then it will also continue coversing about it, and might say about moves in chess, prominent people etc. however, it won't "know" anything about it.
 2. Just because, LLM's response seems spooky, doesn't mean its able to reason.
 Far from it, its just able to mimic it.
 3. There comes its limitations.
 Well, there are ethics and rules in place, as to what all ChatGPT can say...